Born 1965 in Frankfurt a.M. /Germany

 1996 Master student in the class of Per Kirkeby

-1996 Statens Kunstakademi, Bergen, Norway with Luc Tuymans and Lawrence Weiner
+1996 Statens Kunstakademi, Bergen, Norway a.o. with Luc Tuymans and Lawrence Weiner

-2007 Catalog grant from the Senate Chancellery for Culture Berlin
+2007 Catalog grant from Berlin's Senate Department for Culture and Europe

 2008 Working grant of the Kunstfonds Bonn

-2019 Research grant from the Senate Chancellery for Culture Berlin
+2019 Research grant from Berlin's Senate Department for Culture and Europe

 Over the past decades, Britta Lumer has developed a consistent body of work, most of which takes place on paper and yet cannot easily be understood as a drawing.
 For nothing concrete is grasped, or captured and preserved in artistic representation.
 Instead, her works on paper - not infrequently monumental views of bodies, portraits, architecture, and cityscapes - which play into the figurative, seem to drive their subjects to the edge of dissolution, of liquification.